 It was on a Wednesday — or maybe a Thursday — that everything changed.
 Belgium's vaunted credit rating was slashed dramatically, downgraded all the way from a lofty AA+ to a B, and suddenly everything went to shit.
 The older generation still had whatever they had in tangible assets, sure, but the strain was obvious and nobody who managed to keep a job was going to leave it any time soon.
 And the younger generation?
 Well, they were left with whatever scraps they could find.

 Thrown into this mess is Jonas, a pleasantly bland young man who grew up in privilege but with no useful skills whatsoever.
-Chronically unemploye, Jonas' life came crashing down when his girlfriend — the provider of the pair — left him, leaving him both broke and homeless.
+Chronically unemployed, Jonas' life came crashing down when his girlfriend — the provider of the pair — left him, rendering him both broke and homeless.
 His only option seems to be an underpaid, illegal job in a call center and renting an overly expensive couch in an overcrowded apartment with a beautiful hacker and chronically naked anarchist plotting revolution against the baby boomers.
 His only hope?
 Get his girlfriend to take him back.
 Or, perhaps, a fresh handout from mom and dad.